- 301B Walker

 - Schmidt, Lawrence E., with Scott Marratto.
 The End of Ethics in a Technological Society.
 Montreal: McGill-Queens University Press, 2008.
 Read More

-- Marratto, Scott. “‘This power to which we are vowed’: Ipseity and Language in Merleau-Ponty’s Phenomenology.”
+- “‘This Power to Which we are Vowed’: Ipseity and Language in Merleau-Ponty’s Phenomenology.”
 In Time, Memory, Institution: Merleau-Ponty’s New Ontology of Self, eds.
-Kym Mclaren and David Morris (under review, Ohio University Press).
+Kym McLaren and David Morris.
+Athens, OH: Ohio University Press, 2015.

 - HU 2700-Introduction to Philosophy